tcltk/tcllib/embedded/md/tcllib/files/modules/mime/mime.md

   - <a name='11'></a>__::mime::mapencoding__ *encoding\_name*

-    This commansd maps tcl encodings onto the proper names for their MIME charset type\.
+    Maps tcl encodings onto the proper names for their MIME charset type\.
 This is only done for encodings whose charset types were known\.
 The remaining encodings return "" for now\.

   - <a name='12'></a>__::mime::reversemapencoding__ *charset\_type*

-    This command maps MIME charset types onto tcl encoding names\.
+    Maps MIME charset types onto tcl encoding names\.
 Those that are unknown return ""\.

 # <a name='section2'></a>KNOWN BUGS